pinot-contrib/pinot-docs/basics/getting-started/quick-start.md

 # Quick Start

-Pinot ships with multiple QuickStart command that can be used to launch Pinot components in a single process and import pre-built datasets.
+Pinot ships with QuickStart commands that launch Pinot components in a single process and import pre-built datasets.
+These QuickStarts are a good place if you're just getting started with Pinot.

 ## Batch